 Dayton is a larger medium-sized city located in the state of Ohio.
-With a population of 140,599 people and 69 constituent neighborhoods, Dayton is the sixth largest community in Ohio.
+With a population of 137,571 people and 71 constituent neighborhoods, Dayton is the sixth largest community in Ohio.

 Dayton is an extremely ethnically-diverse city.
 The people who call Dayton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dayton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dayton include Irish, English, Italian, and Polish.
+Important ancestries of people in Dayton include German, Irish, English, Italian, and African.

 The most common language spoken in Dayton is English.
 Other important languages spoken here include Spanish and Other Asian languages.